Digital Device Forensics

 GDF has the experts and facilities to extract data directly from many types of memory chips.
 Our facilities have X-Rays, de-balling equipment, development boards, and more, for the forensic analysis of chips from many types of devices.

 Voicemail Systems, VoIP Logs and Fax Servers

-Office systems such as copiers, printers and voicemail can be a wealth of information.
+Office systems such as copiers, printers and voicemail can contain a wealth of information.
 VoIP (Voice over Internet Protocol) and PBX use some form of storage for voicemail.
-Many systems leave messages undeleted when a user’s mailbox is disabled and deleted voicemail messages may be retrieved from these systems.
+Many systems leave messages undeleted when a user’s mailbox is disabled, and even deleted voicemail messages may be retrieved from these systems.

 Copiers and copy/fax/scan systems, or All-in-Ones (AIOs), have disk drives that contain images of documents scanned and copied, sometimes for years.
-The digital evidence these systems hold may be valuable keys to a case or even the “smoking gun”
+The digital evidence these systems can hold may be valuable keys to a case or even the “smoking gun.”

 - GPS Devices in automobiles, mobile phones and fleet management systems can hold clues to where a person or vehicle has been.
 So much for that alibi.